Not just Shark Pictures:

 taken in the dark and cloudy waters of British Columbia.
 Even though the

-film speed is high, the shutter speed slow, and the aperture reasonably
+film speed is high, the shutter speed fairly slow (for a quick shark) and the aperture reasonably

 wide, the background is still a little under exposed.